debops/debops/docs/getting-started.rst

 You should still use ``debops.libvirt`` with ``becone: True`` option in your playbooks, it will automatically run tasks unprivileged when needed.

+Because unprivileged account is used, role won't work correctly if that account does not belong to ``libvirt`` group.
+On Ansible Controller this requires that the user needs to log out and back in before new group takes effect.
+Role will check if required group is present and won't run ``libvirt`` tasks otherwise to not stop the playbook unnecessarily.

 Use via local connection
 ~~~~~~~~~~~~~~~~~~~~~~~~